 Peer Review Process

-The reviewers are provided with an evaluation form requesting them to judge the manuscript in terms of the paper novelty, originality, valuable contribution to the existed field of study, ethical aspects, scientific misconduct, structure of the article submitted and its relevance to authors’ guidelines, references provided to substantiate the content, literature review, design and methodology, clarity of findings and discussion, documentation and referencing.
+The reviewers are provided with an online evaluation form requesting them to judge the manuscript in terms of the paper novelty, originality, valuable contribution to the existed field of study, ethical aspects, scientific misconduct, structure of the article submitted and its relevance to authors’ guidelines, references provided to substantiate the content, literature review, design and methodology, clarity of findings and discussion, documentation and referencing.
 The reviewers are also required to include general and specific anonymous comments to the author(s).
 If the two reviewers are in disagreement in their judgment on the suitability of the paper for publication, a second round of peer review may be initiated.
-Each online review report should conclude with a final recommendation for the submitted paper, which can be one of following:
+Each online review report should conclude with a final recommendation for the paper submitted to the journal, which can be one of following: (a) accept without any changes; (b) accept with minor revisions; (c) accept with major revisions; (d) revise and resubmit; (e) reject.
+The editor-in-chief is responsible for the final decision regarding acceptance or rejection of the article.
+The editor-in-chief’s decision is final.

 Open Access Policy